-Our Management Board consists of five members of our senior management team who serve on the Management Board for four-year terms:
+Our Management Board consists of five members of our senior management team who serve on the Management Board for terms of up to four years:

-- The term of Robert S. Keane, our President, Chief Executive Officer, and Chairman of the Management Board, expires at our 2017 annual general meeting. - The terms of the following members of our Management Board expire at this 2015 annual general meeting, and we are asking our shareholders to reappoint them: - Katryn S. Blake, our Executive Vice President and President, Vistaprint Business Unit - Donald R. Nelson, our Executive Vice President and Chief Operating Officer

-The term of Wilhelm G.A.
-Jacobs, our Senior Vice President and Chief Supply Chain Officer, expires at our 2018 annual general meeting.
+- The term of Robert S. Keane, our President, Chief Executive Officer, and Chairman of the Management Board, expires at our 2017 annual general meeting. - The terms of the following members of our Management Board expire at this 2015 annual general meeting, and we are asking our shareholders to reappoint them: - Katryn S. Blake, our Executive Vice President and President, Vistaprint Business Unit - Donald R. Nelson, our Executive Vice President and Chief Operating Officer - Ernst J. Teunissen, our Executive Vice President and Chief Financial Officer - · The term of Wilhelm G.A.
+Jacobs, our Chief Supply Chain Officer, expires at our 2018 annual general meeting.